jpughesanford/academic-website/content/authors/admin/_index.md

 Joshua Pughe-Sanford is a Postdoctoral Fellow at the Flatiron Institute of the Simons Foundation in New York City.
 As a researcher, their work focuses on reduced order modelling of the coherent structures within complex dynamical systems.
-During their PhD, Josh worked on decoposing the complex behavior of fluid turbulence in terms of simpler, constituent parts known as periodic orbits.
-Their work lead to a better understanding of fluid turbulence both from a deterministic and a stochastic perspective.
-At the Flatiron Institute, Josh now studies another complex dynamics: that of animal behavior and learning.
-Specifically, Josh uses symbolic dynamics and control theory to study the control policy of C. Elegans performing chemotaxis within regular lattices.
-This works aims to make rigorous the connection between animal behavior and dynamical systems theory.